artintellica/artintellica/ts/www-artintellica-com/docs/blog/0037-linalg-18-spectral.md

 Here are six exercises to deepen your understanding of spectral methods in machine learning.
 Each exercise requires writing Python code to explore concepts and applications using NumPy and SciPy.

 1. **Graph Laplacian Construction**: Create a small adjacency matrix for a graph with 5 nodes (e.g., a simple connected graph).
-Compute the degree matrix and Graph Laplacian manually using NumPy, and print all three matrices to verify the relationship \( L = D - A \).
+Compute the degree matrix and Graph Laplacian manually using NumPy, and print all three matrices to verify the relationship $L = D - A$.
 2. **Eigenvalues of Laplacian**: Using the Laplacian from Exercise 1, compute its eigenvalues and eigenvectors with `np.linalg.eigh`.
 Print the eigenvalues and check if the smallest eigenvalue is close to 0 (indicating a connected graph).
 3. **Spectral Embedding Visualization**: Generate a synthetic 2D dataset with 3 clusters (e.g., using Gaussian distributions).
 Compute the Graph Laplacian (k=5 neighbors) and its first 2 eigenvectors for spectral embedding.
 Plot the embedding to visualize the separation of clusters.
 4. **Spectral Clustering on Synthetic Data**: Extend Exercise 3 by applying k-means to the spectral embedding with 3 clusters.
 Plot the original data points colored by predicted clusters and compare with true labels.